aayushrajputz/Hackathon_Project/README.md

-# BrainyPDF - AI-Powered PDF Toolkit
+# BinaryPDF - AI-Powered PDF Toolkit

 A full-featured PDF toolkit with AI capabilities built with Go, Next.js, MongoDB, and MinIO.